mudasobwa/mudasobwa.github.io/_posts/2013-11-06-command-line-application-wrappers-problem.md

 department has a bugreport filled.
 Damn europeans, will probably think we about, reading an email from _Łukash Poręba_.

 Aha.
-He has probably polished locale set on his laptop.
+He has likely polished locale set on his laptop.
 As well as me, having the russian one.
 Which forces `ls` to print `итого` instead of `total`, breaking so cute-promising code.

 So, I have monkeypatched my `Popen3` with